 Outcome 1.
-Read and understand literature by the major authors of American literature, from its beginning through pre-Civil War, appreciating the contributions and influences of those writers.
+Read and understand literature by the major authors of American literature, from the Civil War to the present, appreciating the contributions and influences of those writers.

-- Competency 1.1 React to texts through verbal and written response - Competency 1.2 Generate valid ideas from texts - Competency 1.3 Demonstrate understanding of an author's meaning and purpose - Competency 1.4 Identify the work of various authors, recognizing how the writers convey meanings and develop ideas
+Competency 1.1 React to texts through verbal and written response

+Competency 1.2 Generate valid ideas from texts

+Competency 1.3 Demonstrate understanding of an author's meaning and purpose

+Competency 1.4 Identify the work of various authors, recognizing how the writers convey meanings and develop ideas

 Outcome 2.
-Analyze and discuss early American literature, understanding and appreciating important themes and concerns of the writers, in a variety of genres, and understanding how those genres influenced the later writings.
+Analyze and discuss modern American literature, understanding and appreciating important themes and concerns of the writers, in a variety of genres, and understanding how those genres influenced the later writings

-- Competency 2.1 Describe and define the major themes and concerns of the period - Competency 2.2 Identify major themes in specific works of literature - Competency 2.3 Explain how major themes are presented and developed through the specific details of a text. - Competency 2.4 Identify, define, and describe the major genres of literature, such as fiction, non-fiction, and poetry, and the types of literature within those genres, such as letters, essays, sermons, poems, etc.

-Competency 2.5 Compare/contrast selected works to those that follow.
+Competency 2.1 Describe and define the major themes and concerns of the period

+- Competency 2.2 Identify major themes in specific works of literature - Competency 2.3 Explain how major themes are presented and developed through the specific details of a text. - Competency 2.4 Identify, define, and describe the major genres of literature, such as fiction, non-fiction, and poetry, and the types of literature within those genres, such as stories, essays, poems, etc. - Competency 2.5 Compare/contrast selected works to those that follow.